 If you truly want to be financially fit, you’ll pay careful attention to the advice given here.
 Although the five money saving habits I have listed here are fairly easy to adapt to, they do require effort if you want to see them through.
 That means you need to have some staunch determination if you want to alter your financial situation in 2012.
 Here are a few ideas to get you started:

 - Pay yourself first.
 That’s right!
 How do you expect to save when you have nothing left over from your paycheck?
 Automatically draft payments into your savings account each pay period and you’ll be surprised how little you miss the money that’s being taken out.
 Treat yourself just like you would any other creditor and force yourself to pay the bill to yourself on time.
 This little trick can help you save a pretty penny each year.
-Stop wasting time and sign up for an Ally savings account.
+Stop wasting time and sign up for an Ally savings account, be sure to check out my review on Ally Bank.
 It just takes a few minutes and you can easily set up automatic and recurring deposits.

 - Find an alternate means of acquiring things.
 Before you shell out a bunch of money to purchase something, really think about your options.
 Is it something that will eventually go on sale?
 Can you pick it up at a garage sale or thrift store?
 Is it something you can make yourself?
 Can you do without it altogether?
 So many purchases are made impulsively.
 Stop and take a moment to evaluate an item’s necessity in your household.
 If you find yourself wondering for a second if it is needed, don’t buy it!